alttch/psrt/cluster.md

 The cluster nodes have to be placed as near as possible to each other, have low network latency between and enough channel bandwidth.

-Clustering raises message processing latency, produces additional overhead in data processing and is used only for the high availability of pub/sub services.
+Clustering raises message latencies, produces additional overhead in data processing and is used only for the high availability of pub/sub services.
 It is recommended to keep node amount in a single cluster low (2-3), unless higher HA standards are required.

 ### Node configuration